ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 _(version 6 and later only)_

-triggered once the screen has been constructed, but before the GUIs have been drawn on.
+triggered every frame once the room viewports have been constructed, but before the GUIs and screen overlays have been drawn over.

 **data value:** _\*\* See Note 1 below_